What is sustainable marketing?

 3. Know your customer

-Traditional marketing takes advantage of the wants and needs of a target audience.
-Sustainable marketing cares about that, but it goes deeper into studying the values of their target audience and aligning their campaigns with them.
-Targeting deeply rooted values and emotional needs can help your brand win consumers who typically don’t think twice before purchasing.
+Traditional marketing targets the wants and needs of a specific audience.
+Sustainable marketing goes further by exploring the values of that audience and aligning campaigns with them.
+Using transparent and authentic communication and educating consumers about a brand’s sustainability efforts can help your brand attract customers who often make values-based purchasing decisions.

-• Ensure you’re using sustainable resources to build and package your product.
+- using sustainable resources to build and package your product

-• Don’t associate with any brands that may conflict with your mission.
+- avoiding associating with brands that could conflict with your mission

 Sustainable marketing examples